 Simple text and illustrations narrate the ingenious story of the legend of King Fritz of Prussia who learned about potatoes (originally from South America) and tricked his people into wanting to grow them.

 Mad Libs Junior Animals

-Make up super silly stories with your friends and family.
-No need to remember parts of speech because the junior book uses pictures instead so even 5 and 6 year olds can write these fun stories.
+Invent super silly stories with your friends and family.
+No need to remember parts of speech because the junior book uses pictures instead so even 5 and 6-year-olds can write these fun stories.